jfrappier/volleyfit/README.md

 ## 🚀 Getting Started

-Because VolleyFit is a static application, you do not need a package manager, build tools, or a local server to run it.
+Because SpikeFit is a static application, you do not need a package manager, build tools, or a local server to run it.

 ### Local Execution